 On this page, we have put together answers to questions you may have about Traces Québec and how it works.
-If you have any additional questions about the application of the regulation, we would invite you to contact your regional office of the Ministère de l’Environnement et de la Lutte contre les changements climatiques directly.
+If you have any additional questions about the application of the regulation, we would invite you to contact your regional office of the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs directly.

 Traces Québec is a governmental system that has been developed to manage traceability data on contaminated soil excavated in Quebec.
 Traces Québec is accessible through an Internet connection and is available as a web portal and mobile application.

-The Traces Québec solution was designed by Attestra, on behalf of the Ministère de l’Environnement et de la Lutte contre les changements climatiques, to provide a framework for the management of contaminated soil and to prevent their illegal disposal.
+The Traces Québec solution was designed by Attestra, on behalf of the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs, to provide a framework for the management of contaminated soil and to prevent their illegal disposal.
 This new tool meets the requirements of the Règlement concernant la traçabilité des sols contaminés excavés.

 Equipped with a user-friendly and secure interface, the Traces Québec solution allows the various stakeholders involved in the management of contaminated soil to electronically record all the information concerning the management of contaminated soil moved away from the original site.